thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 - endure, divert, protect;
 - encourage, embolden, empower.

-Describe how you pursue your intention through your words or deeds, then roll the dice.
+Describe how you pursue your intention through your words or deeds, discuss what you hope will happen, then roll the dice.

+On any hit, the outcome you hoped for comes to pass, then:

 - Solid Hit: ask the other PCs and the GM how you can stand against wrong or harm, to yourself or to others;
 - Messy Hit: **embrace a shortcoming**;